New parent guide

 The A2 Social Club

 The basement corridor is the social hub of the School.
-The A2, A3 and B Social Clubs are situated off the basement corridor and the café@bryanston is also found there.
+The A2, A3 and B Social Clubs are situated off the basement corridor.
+The cafe@bryanston and the newly refurbished wellbeing room are also found in the basement corridor.
 The basement corridor is usually busy most evenings after prep time with pupils from all year groups and the atmosphere is relaxed and happy.
 The quad area in between the music school and the D&T building acts as an extension to the basement corridor and is a well-used space during a sunny afternoon or evening.